keelback-code/odd-art-history/README.md

 * Google Chrome Developer Tools - for inspecting and testing the site
 * GitHub - for hosting the site
 GitPages - for the deployment of the site
-* GitPod - for editing the files
+* Gitpod - for editing the files
 * Font Awesome - for the icons used under the main text on the painting pages

 ## Testing